open/close all folders

 - The title species in Alan Dean Foster's Quozl seek out new habitable worlds in these.

-- Simon Hawke's The Whims of Creation is set on one, generations after humanity has left the Earth-that-Was.
+- Simon Hawke's/Nikolai Yermakov's The Whims of Creation is set on one, generations after humanity has left the Earth That Was.

 - Common FTL travel powerful enough to at least get around one's own galaxy makes these relatively uncommon in the Perry Rhodan universe, but they're not unknown.
 Ships (and space stations) intended for really extended missions, such as some undertaken by mortal helpers of the setting's Powers That Be, may be designed to fit the trope, and suitable vessels have turned into this purely by accident, as happened to the SOL when its cosmic odyssey dragged out longer than expected and the shipborn generation started to have their own ideas about what uses their 'home' should be put to.
 Stretching the definition of "ship" to the limit, a major significant example would be the cosmic swarms, literally mobile star clusters whose multi-species 'crews' quite naturally were born, lived, and died on the worlds orbiting said stars while going about their assigned task of aiding the spread of intelligence throughout the universe.